 It is assumed that the student has an understanding of UNIX.
 You must be familiar with basic UNIX commands, and the VI editor.
 The Solaris fundamentals course or an equivalent Unix SVR4 fundamentals course is recommended.

 This course teaches basic to advanced topics in ZFS administration.
-The student will administer storage pools and ZFS file systems.
+The student will administer storage pools and ZFS file systems on a Solaris system.

 Upon completion of this course, you should be able to: